Skip to code content (skip section selection)

 LOT COVERAGE: The ratio of enclosed ground floor area of all buildings on a lot to the horizontally projected area of the lot, expressed as a percentage.

-LOT FRONTAGE: The front of a lot shall be construed to be the portion nearest the street.
-For the purpose of determining yard requirements on corner lots and through lots, all sides of a lot adjacent to streets shall be considered frontage and yards shall be provided as indicated under "yards" in this section.
+LOT FRONTAGE: The front of a lot shall be construed to be the portion adjacent to the street, except for alley load homes designed to face each other with common area pedestrian access between fronts.
+In that case the front of the lot shall be the property line opposite of the alley and adjacent to the common area pedestrian access.
+For the purpose of determining frontage requirements on corner lots and through lots, all sides of a lot adjacent to streets shall be considered frontage and yards shall be provided as indicated under "Yard" in this section.

 LOT, MINIMUM AREA OF: The area of a lot is computed exclusive of any portion of the right of way of any public or private street.